Company Logo - Home Link

 This location provides kids with a variety of fun, hands-on exhibitions, and activities that they can use to learn about the world around them.

-The Chicago Children’s Museum offers families that qualify for state food assistance and are in possession of an EBT card or WIC card free admission for up to 6 people.
+They also offer families that qualify for state food assistance and are in possession of an EBT card or WIC card admission for $3.00 each (up to six people).

 Hours